 What is semantic search?

 "Semantic" means the essence of something.
 When we talk about semantic search, we’re talking about the logic and study of words.
 Through semantic search, we aim to understand the contextual meaning and the intent behind the words to improve search accuracy.
-The result is a responsive and intuitive database that’s much more personal than traditional keyword search.
+The result is a responsive and intuitive database that’s much more personal than a traditional keyword search.
 The benefit of Google’s algorithm switch is that searchers get less spam while getting the best answer with a human-like, conversational reply.